-TRANSPORTATION (8600)
+BUS TRANSPORTATION TO SCHOOL (8600)

-The School provides transportation for all students who live farther than one (1) mile from school.
-The transportation schedule and routes are available by contacting the Transportation Supervisor.
+The School provides transportation for all students who live farther than one mile from school.
+The transportation schedule and routes are available by contacting the school transportation director at 419-589-3473.

 Students may only ride assigned buses and must board and depart from the bus at assigned bus stops.
-Students will not be permitted to ride unassigned buses for any reason other than an emergency, except as approved by the principal.
+Students will not be permitted to ride unassigned buses for any reason other than an emergency, except as approved by the Principal.